PhilT95/athenlyx/docs/servers/firewalld.md

 1. Navigate to the service directory of firewalld at `/usr/lib/firewalld/services`
 2. Copy any given service using **cp** and rename the file to the service of your choosing.
-3. Change the port and protocol as well as the description to fit the service youre defining.
-Your service should look like this example for the AIO interface of Nextcloud
+3. Change the port and protocol as well as the description to fit the service you're defining.
+Your service should look like this example for the AIO interface of NextCloud

 ```xml
 <?xml version="1.0" encoding="utf-8"?>